Wondering about Black Walnut vs Walnut wood vs Acacia? You’ve come to the right place!

 Closing on Black Walnut vs Walnut Wood vs Acacia

-Black walnut is the type of walnut typically used for wood while English walnut is used for consumption.
-Walnuts are durable and have a nice dark chocolate color, which can be appealing to some people when selecting furniture or cabinets.
+Black walnut is typically used for wood tables while English walnut is used for various types of furniture.
+Walnut, regardless of whether black or asian, is durable and ranges from a nice dark chocolate to golden color, appealing to some people when selecting furniture or cabinets.

-Acacia is a great option for furniture pieces or other items that need to be strong and durable.
+Acacia is an excellent option for furniture pieces or other items that must be strong and durable.
 The color variation of acacia makes it an even more appealing choice because you are not limited in the type of design that can be made with this tree.

-Acacia and walnut are both durable, beautiful hardwoods that may be used in a variety of ways.
+Acacia and walnut are durable, beautiful hardwoods that may be used in various ways.
 You can’t go wrong if you pick either walnut or acacia.

 Looking for custom acacia wood furniture?
 Our expert craftsmen are ready to breathe life into your desires!